 Source Analysis Across Screening Phases

-These were some of the main questions that our team wanted to help to answer by building CiteSource.
-The goal of this vignette (which we’d love your feedback on) is to show you how you gather information on how sources and methods have impacted a review.
+These were some of the main questions that our team wanted to answer.
+The goal of this vignette (which we’d love your feedback on) is to show you how CiteSource can help you gather information on the ways sources and methods impact a review.
 The data in this vignette is based on a subset of data from an actual project.
-In it, we’ll walk through how CiteSource can import original search results and compare those information sources, methods, and see how they contributed to the final review.
+In it, we’ll walk through how CiteSource can import original search results, compare those information sources and methods, and determine how they contributed to the final review.

 Use the following code to install CiteSource.
 Currently, CiteSource lives on GitHub, so you may need to first install the remotes package.
 This vignette also uses functions from the ggplot2 and dplyr packages.

-The second field, Cite_Label, can be used to apply yet another variable.
-This label was intended to be used in combination with Cite_Source, in order to track the inclusion or exclusion of citations from a specific source over the course of title/abstract and full text screening.
+The second field, cite_label, can be used to apply yet another variable.
+This label was intended to be used in combination with the label cite_source, to track the inclusion or exclusion of citations from a specific source over the course of title/abstract and full text screening.

-As a note, CiteSource does provide a third metadata field ,Cite_String, which can be used to specify another attribute or variable.
-For example, a use of Cite_Source and Cite_String may be to examine the unique and crossover citations that occur between databases, while simultaneously evaluating unique search string results.
-While it’s possible to use Cite_String, we have not fully integrated this third field into any of our tables and plots and it is not used in this vignette.
-As we continue to develop CiteSource and get feedback from users, we’ll continue update this and other vignettes.
+As a note, CiteSource does provide a third metadata field, cite_string, which can be used to specify another attribute or variable.
+For example, a use of cite_source and cite_string may be to examine the unique and crossover citations that occur between databases, while simultaneously evaluating unique search string results.
+While it’s possible to use cite_string, we have not fully integrated this third field into any of our tables and plots and it is not used in this vignette.
+As we continue to develop CiteSource and get feedback from users, we’ll continue to update this and other vignettes.

-Prior to importing into CiteSource, it is recommended that users import raw .ris/.bib files into a citation management software such as EndNote and combine multiple citation files from each individual source.
-This can reduce complication and assist with stargazing metadata. features such as EndNote’s “find reference updates” can also ensure that citations are more complete by filling in missing metadata fields.
+Prior to importing files into CiteSource, it is recommended that users import raw .ris/.bib files into a citation management software such as EndNote or Zotero and combine multiple citation files from each individual source.
+This can reduce complication and assist with applying metadata.
+Features such as EndNote’s “find reference updates” can also ensure that citations are more complete by filling in missing metadata fields.

 CiteSource allows users to merge duplicate records, while maintaining information in the cite_source, cite_label,and cite_string fields.